 Think about the last time you put your heart and soul into a project or presentation, molded it into something you were proud of, and absolutely nailed the execution.
-That feeling of accomplishment is uplifting, but it’s multiplied exponentially when others take notice.
+That feeling of accomplishment is uplifting—but it is multiplied exponentially when others take notice.

 The simple act of acknowledging achievement is a major boost for employee morale and performance.
 And that’s why employee recognition is so critical.

-When employees are rewarded for their contributions, they feel ownership and pride and are willing to work just as hard on their next project.
+When you reward employees for their contributions, they feel ownership and pride—and are willing to work just as hard on their next project.
 Recognition connects them to the organization, elevates performance, and increases the likelihood they’ll stay.

-This article lays out how to give the kind of recognition that will truly make a difference in employee engagement, performance, and retention.
+This article provides research-backed advice on how to give the kind of employee recognition that will truly make a difference in employee engagement, performance, and retention.

 Employee recognition is the open acknowledgment and praise of employee behavior or achievement.
 It’s used by organizations to express appreciation, motivate employees, and reinforce desired behavior.